awray3/old-blog/content/blog/random_surfaces.md

 [^1]: I have not read the last three papers in any detail; though they are fun to glance through to get a feel for the work they did.

+[^2]: Question for later: are random curves always describable as a smooth curve + random noise?

+[^dice]: The dice in this rolling process are independent identically-distributed uniform random variables on the faces of the dice.